Cgolling/ilab_gipfeli/docs/spot-controller.md

 If the lease is stuck (from a crashed bot), use `/forceconnect`:

 ```
-/forceconnect → Takes lease from ANY client
+/forceconnect -> Takes lease from ANY client
-                    │
+                    |
-                    ▼
+                    v
             Previous owner disconnected
-                    │
+                    |
-                    ▼
+                    v
             Bot now has control
 ```